-When starting a small business, it’s natural to want to focus on getting publicity so you can increase your business’s profile.
+When starting a small business, it’s natural to want to focus on getting publicity to increase your business’s profile.
 More coverage means faster growth means more revenue, right?
 For the most part, yes, but it’s not quite so cut-and-dry.

-There are several struggles a small business owner faces in the beginning stages, from not having enough resources (time, money, manpower) to finding the balance between maintaining a personal connection with your audience and scaling up.
-A small business is its own delicate ecosystem and in order to grow with long-lasting results, it’s critical to have a smart publicity strategy that won’t derail you.
-What you need to keep in mind is that trying to get the same kind of media coverage as a big national brand right out of the gate will neither be viable nor work as much in your favor as you might expect.
+There are several struggles a small business owner faces in the beginning stages, from not having enough resources (time, money, human resources) to finding the balance between maintaining a personal connection with your audience and scaling up.
+A small business is a delicate ecosystem, and to grow with long-lasting results, it is critical to have a smart publicity strategy that won’t derail you.
+What you need to keep in mind is that trying to get the same kind of media coverage as a significant national brand right out of the gate will neither be viable nor work as much in your favor as you might expect.

 Through all my years of speaking with, consulting, and coaching entrepreneurs on mastering media, I’ve come across some media misconceptions that continue to prevail.
 I want to take some time to debunk six of the most common myths when it comes to publicity for small businesses.

 Myth #1 – Any media exposure is good.

 That’s not exactly true.
 Gaining worthwhile coverage requires relevancy.

 The first question you need to ask yourself is: Are the media outlets I’m reaching out to aligned with my industry?

 You should develop a solid intentional plan for the type of media outlets you’re going to approach.
 Do your homework to make sure you know what types of stories they share with their audience so that what you pitch to them is relevant.

 Think about what value you want to bring to their audience.

 If you want to achieve success in getting the right kind of publicity, you must have a targeted approach by contacting the right media outlets.
 I don’t recommend a one-size-fits-all approach because you should align your pitch with what the journalist covers to increase your chances of getting the interview.